rapid7/insightconnect-plugins/devo/help.md

 * The plugin doesn't return all my results from a query.

-The plugin is limited to 1000 entries or 200 mb of data for queries, whichever is hit first.
+   The plugin is limited to 1000 entries or 200MB of data for queries, whichever is hit first.

    To avoid this issue either rewrite your query to return fewer results, or you can use the `offset` keyword to paginate data.

 # Version History